First Treaty of London: Aftermath

 In October 1359 Edward III led a campaign in northern France.
 It was unopposed by French field forces but was unable to take any strongly fortified places.
 Instead the English army spread out and for six months devastated much of the region.
 Both countries were finding it almost impossible to finance continued hostilities, but neither was inclined to change their attitude to the proposed peace terms.
-On 13 April 1360, near Chartres, a sharp fall in temperature and a heavy hail storm killed many English baggage horses and some soldiers.
+On 13 April 1360, near Chartres, a sharp fall in temperature and a heavy hailstorm killed many English baggage horses and some soldiers.
 Taking this as a sign from God, Edward reopened negotiations, directly with the Dauphin.
 By 8 May the Treaty of Brétigny had been agreed, which largely replicated the First Treaty of London or the Treaty of Guînes.

-By this treaty vast areas of France were ceded to England, to be personally ruled by the Black Prince as the Prince of Aquitaine and Gascony and John was ransomed for three million écus.
+By this treaty, vast areas of France were ceded to England, to be personally ruled by the Black Prince as the Prince of Aquitaine and Gascony, and John was ransomed for three million écus.
 As well as John, sixteen of the more senior nobles captured at Poitiers were finally released with the sealing of this treaty.
 At the time it seemed this was the end of the war, but large-scale fighting broke out again in 1369 and the Hundred Years' War did not end until 1453, with a French victory which left only Calais in English hands.